Why It Works

 This dish celebrates the seasonal arrival of mushrooms and fresh-roasted chestnuts in the form of a simple soy-spiked stir-fry.
 You can use any fresh fall mushrooms available to you, including enoki, shiitake, button mushrooms, Swiss browns, and chanterelles.
 This dish is part of our seven-course Mid-Autumn Festival feast.

-- 1 clove garlic, peeled and finely sliced (about 1 teapoons)
+1 clove garlic, peeled and finely sliced (about 1 teaspoons)

 In a small bowl, combine corn starch with 2 tablespoons water and set aside.
 Meanwhile, bring a large pot of water to a boil over high heat.